cost of netsuite implementation scalenorth pricing calculator

 How to Reduce Total Cost of Ownership (Without Undercutting Outcomes)

-Cost control doesn’t mean you have to cut corners.
-By partnering with an experienced NetSuite partner, like ScaleNorth, you can reduce your total cost of ownership without sacrificing how it performs.
+Cost control doesn’t mean cutting corners.
+By partnering with an experienced NetSuite partner, like ScaleNorth, you can reduce your total cost of ownership without sacrificing performance.
 We can:

-• Ensure that you have the right size modules and user access from day one to prevent overspending.
+• Ensure that you have the right-sized modules and user access from day one to help prevent overspending.

-• Choose the NetSuite edition you need, whether you need basic financial modules, or a larger system that replaces multiple legacy software systems.
-We’ll help you scope what you need, and can recommend complementary software that gives you additional functionality at the price point you need.
+• Choose the NetSuite edition you need, whether you need basic financial modules or a larger system that replaces multiple legacy software systems.
+We’ll help you scope what you need and recommend complementary software that gives you additional functionality at the price point you need.

-• Phase in your implementation according to your business priority to help align your cash flow with real-value realization.
+• Phase your implementation according to business priority to help align cash flow with real value realization.

-• Standardize processes where possible to reduce your customization and minimize additional costs.
+• Standardize processes where possible to reduce customization and minimize additional costs.

 • Validate integrations early to avoid costly rework.